- DOB3 Jul 1994

 Northampton born and bred, Tom Collins first came onto the scene at Franklin’s Gardens as part of the Saints Junior Academy.

-Both Collins' father and grandfather played for Northampton Town FC, and Tom also spent some time playing for the town’s football team as he was a member of the Cobblers’ youth team before starting his rugby career at Franklin’s Gardens.
+Both Collins’ father and grandfather played for Northampton Town FC, and Tom also spent some time playing for the Cobblers’ youth team before starting his rugby career at Franklin’s Gardens.